-Launching Writer’s Workshop Theme: Passport to Becoming a Great Writer
+Launching Writing Workshop: Passport to Becoming a Great Writer

 We have chosen to use a traveling theme for this launching unit.
-We want students to begin thinking of writing as a journey they will embark upon and they will make many “stops” along the way as they learn what writers do.
+We want students to begin thinking of writing as a journey they will embark upon.
+They will make many “stops” along the way as they learn what writers do.

-To get started you might want to think about creating an area in your room that will display all of the resources, supplies, posters and anchor charts that students will need during writer’s workshop.
+To get started you might want to think about creating an area in your room dedicated to writing.
+You can display all of the resources, supplies, posters and anchor charts that students will need during writer’s workshop.

-You want everything they will need to write independently to be easily accessible so that you are able to focus on conferencing with students and not interrupted during independent writing time.
+You want everything they will need to write independently to be easily accessible.
+This will allow you to be able to focus on conferencing with students and prevent interruptions.

 Writing Journey Bon Voyage Party!!